kumar-parth/shopping-ai-assistant/README.md

 ## Step 5: Set Permissions for the API Key

-1. When prompted, you'll need to specify the permissions for the API key.
+1. When prompted, you will need to specify the permissions for the API key.
 You can configure it for different levels of access, including:
    - **Read-only**: If you just need to read data.
    - **Trade**: If you need to execute trades.
    - **Withdraw**: If you need to perform withdrawals.